All Episodes Plain Text Favourite

 Yankees built Yankee Stadium right after they acquired somebody from the Red Sox.

-That uh they had a lot of pitchers, and it wasn't that he wasn't a great he was not only was he a good pitcher, he was one of the best pitchers in baseball at the time.
+Not only was he a good pitcher, he was one of the best pitchers in baseball at the time.

-But he also that took him out of the lineup.
+But he also, that took him out of the lineup.

-He had they had arrest him.
+They had to arrest him.

-I don't know how many home runs he ever had before he came to nothing near the 40 and the 50, and then the 60, they would hit fifth hit for the Yankees.
+I don't know how many home runs he ever had before he came to, nothing near.

-Let him play, let him play right field and let him hit.
+The Yankees decided, forget it, let him play right field and let him hit.

-After they traded him, they had they didn't win another one in that century.
+They had they didn't win another one in that century.

 The Yankees have won one.